jgdonas/web-scraper/README.md

 }
 ```

-Notice that the result will be an array, only if the search result contains more than one element.
+Notice that the result will be an array only if the search result contains more than one element.
 This way you will need to check wether the result is a single element or a set of them.
 We'll see it in some following examples, but let's continue with The Matrix.